 Simple English definitions for legal terms

-Read a random definition: breaking a patent
+Read a random definition: local-exchange network

 Term: PROROGATIO DE LOCO IN LOCUM